-- 1. All patient care must be provided in accordance with the standards of practice established by the College of Paramedics of Manitoba (CPMB) and the policies & procedures, destination protocols, patient care maps, and medication orders established by ERS. - 2.
+- 1. All patient care must be provided in accordance with the standards of practice established by the CPMB and the policies, procedures, protocols, care maps, and medication orders established by ERS. - 2.
 Paramedics will operate in good faith and provide care in accordance with the patient's best interests and will work collaboratively with other health care providers in the shared care model. - 3.
 Informed consent from the patient or their proxy is required for any significant intervention.
 Consent may be obtained verbally unless specified otherwise.
 In critical circumstances where consent cannot be obtained, the principle of implied consent will apply.
-Paramedics must abide by a valid health care directive (refer also to AO5 TREATMENT / TRANSPORT REFUSALS).
+Paramedics must abide by a known health care directive (or advanced care plan).